Where to Stay in Lisbon for First Timers: Best Areas

 The adjacent eye-catching Monument to the Overseas Combatants was created to commemorate soldiers killed during the colonial war.
 Further along the river, between the town’s two marinas, is Belem Lighthouse.
 The lighthouse is surrounded by public parks from which to enjoy views of both the lighthouse and the river.

-Known as Lisbon’s museum district because numerous of museums located here.
-There are Coach Museum, contemporary art gallery, Berardo Collection Museum, Discoveries Monument, Museum of Art, Architecture, and Technology – MAAT.
-The neighboring Popular Art Museum has works by artists from across Portugal.
+Families and kids can spend a fun day explore museums in this museum district.
+There are Coach Museum, Berardo Collection Museum, Discoveries Monument, Museum of Art, Architecture, & Technology – MAAT, and the Popular Art Museum has works by artists from across Portugal.

 Other highlight attractions including the Padrão dos Descobrimentos, Igreja Santa Maria de Belém, Jardim da Praça do Império, Palácio Nacional de Belém, Jardim Botânico Tropical, Garden of Afonso de Albuquerque, and Centro Cultural de Belém.